 £600,000 | £240,000 | £360,000 |

-A key reason to aim for a 60% mortgage is that the lower your LTV ratio, generally the lower your interest rate will be.
+A key reason to aim for a 60% mortgage is that the lower your LTV ratio, generally the lower your mortgage rate will be.
 This is because the lender will consider you a less risky borrower and can loan you money at a more competitive rate.

 A 60% LTV mortgage is typically one of the lowest thresholds offered by lenders, which means these deals will likely have some of the best and cheapest interest rates available.